rohitraut3366/Aache-Webserver-Configuration-in-docker-using-Ansible/README.md

 ```
 # Pre-requisite:
 1. Ansible should be installed in Node and this node is called a Controller Node. for installation refer the above article.
-#TO see the version of ansible Installed
+# To see the version of ansible Installed
 ```
 ansible --version
 ```